 In the next step, you will select the pixels to use in the sample model.

-A mosaic has been created of all images and a PCA model has been created from all pixels in this mosaic.
-Select a region containing only bag sample pixels by holding down the left mouse button and marking the area inside one of the samples.
-You can zoom in by using the mouse scroll wheel (or the Zoom tools that be selected in the menu on the right.)
+A mosaic has been created of all images, and a PCA model has been created from all pixels in this mosaic.
+Select a region containing only bag sample pixels by holding down the left mouse button and outlining an area inside one of the samples.
+You can zoom in by using the mouse scroll wheel (or the Zoom tools that can be selected in the menu on the right).

 The corresponding pixels are selected on the Scatter plot to the left.